TritonDataCenter/node-manta/README.md

 # Manta client tools

-[manta](http://apidocs.joyent.com/manta/nodesdk.html) is a Node.js SDK for interacting with Joyent's Manta system.
+[manta](http://apidocs.joyent.com/manta/nodesdk.html) is a Node.js SDK for
+interacting with Joyent's Manta system.

+This repository is part of the Joyent [Manta](http://github.com/joyent/manta) project.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

 # Installation